turingtechPK/mobile-test/README.md

 # React Native Hiring Test

-The goal is to do a little bit of react native work and show that you can build an UI and work with a REST API.
+The goal is to check your react native skills, code structure, quality and attention to detail.
 Please make sure to check the general notes at the end.

-*Feel free to apply!
-Drop us a line with your LinkedIn/GitHub/Twitter at hr@turingtechnologies.org.*

 ## Task